someobserver/recurgence/architects/noether/index.md

 - She **was passed over for professorships**.
 - She **was exiled for being Jewish and female**.

-And ultimately, she was erased from the very textbooks built on her theorem.
+And ultimately, erased from the very textbooks built on her theorem.

 **She outpaced her peers.**
 *So they obscured the trail.*

-### The Göttingen Resistance

 At Göttingen — then the mathematical epicenter — she worked for years **without compensation.**

-When David Hilbert advocated for her appointment, the faculty responded:
+When David Hilbert advocated for her appointment, the faculty objected:

 > *"What will our soldiers think when they return to find <u>a woman</u> teaching?"*